Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Rocket Cooldown"			"0"

+			// The countdown before activating the Mutant Tank's rocket ability.
+			// Note: During the countdown phase, survivors can hide indoors to avoid dying.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Rocket Countdown"			"0.0"

 			// The Mutant Tank sends survivors into space after this many seconds passes upon triggering the ability.
 			// Note: This setting can be overridden for specific players.
 			// --